Elements6007/lvgl-wasm/README.md

 ### Clock Functions

-These functions create the Clock class from `Clock.cpp`, render the LVGL widgets on the Watch Face, and update the time...
+These functions create the Watch Face from the [`rust/app`](rust/app) module, render the LVGL widgets on the Watch Face, and update the time...

 -   `create_clock()`